Autodesk/synthesis/tutorials/ReplayMode.md

 # Replay Mode in Synthesis

-Replay mode is a feature that allows you to rewind the **last 5 seconds of game play**.
+Replay Mode is a feature that allows you to rewind the **last 5 seconds of game play**.

-By hitting tab on your keyboard, a slider will show up on the bottom of your screen.
+By hitting `Tab` on your keyboard, a slider will show up on the bottom of your screen.
 You can pull the slider in either direction to replay your simulation.
-Hit tab again to close out of replay mode.
+Hit `Tab` again to close out of Replay Mode.

 <img src="img/synthesis/replay-mode.png" alt="image" width="50%" height="50%"/>